agera-sdk/previous-version-2/README.md

 - Gaming

 This visual editor will require an external IDE for logical programming, such as Visual Studio Code.

+Features:

+- Construct runtime styles and nodes from visually-edited styles and nodes.
+Visually-edited UI components?
+Might be possible.

 ## Additional Platform Detection